Free Kitchen Hacks eBook

 As a mom with a packed schedule and passion for sweet treats, a 5-ingredient dessert recipe that comes together in 30 minutes is at the top of my list!
 This dessert egg roll recipe is not only easy and efficient but elevated in its uniqueness and variety of textures.

-- Peaches.
-Fresh peaches of any variety, ripe and ready with skin on.
+Any egg roll wrappers will do!
+Fresh peaches of any variety work here, ripe and ready with skin on.

-- Oil.
-To fry your egg rolls in.
-Or oil spray if you are air frying.
+You’ll need oil to fry your egg rolls in or oil spray if you’re air frying.

 Rinse your peaches and slice around the pit into 8 roughly even pieces.
 Then, remove the pit and add your sliced peaches to a large saucepan.

 I like to keep the skins on for a little bit of extra color and texture.
-Plus, lets face it, its much easier!
-But if you want to, you can removes the peels of the peaches.
+Plus, let’s face it, it’s much easier!
+But if you want to, you can remove the peels of the peaches.

 Now, add the cornstarch and continue to stir over medium heat until cornstarch is integrated, and the liquid thickens to form a syrup.
 Voila! you have whipped up your peach cobbler filling!